Kitab al-Hamasah

 The anthology contains a total of 884 poems, most of which are short extracts of longer poems, grouped by subject matter.
-The selections date back to pre-Islamic, Islamic and early 'Abbasid times.
+The selections date back to pre-Islamic, Islamic and early 'Abbasid times, although some are personally by Abu Tammam.
+Perhaps the oldest in the collection are those relating to the forty year long Basus War, which ended about 534 CE.
+Of the period of the Abbasid caliphs, under whom Abū Tammām himself lived, there are probably not more than sixteen fragments.

-The Ḥamāsah was probably compiled around AD 835, while Abū Tammām was staying at Hamadan in Iran, where he had access to a very good library.
+The Ḥamāsah was probably compiled around 835 CE, while Abū Tammām was staying at Hamadan in Iran, where he had access to a very good library.
 It quickly acquired the status of a classic work.

 Saladin is said to have known it by heart.